PMA-271 works quickly to purchase E-6B trainer aircraft

-Members of Airborne Strategic Command, Control, and Communications Program Office (PMA-271) conduct a material inspection of a Royal Air Force E-3D, Feb.
-24, 2021 in Lake Charles, Louisiana.
-The program purchased the E-3D and will modify it to be a pilot training aircraft for the E-6B Mercury.
-(U.S. Navy courtesy photo)
+The Airborne Strategic Command, Control, and Communications Program Office (PMA-271) purchased a retired Royal Air Force E-3D for $15 million that will be used as an E-6B Mercury pilot training aircraft.

+The program office had been looking to acquire a dedicated training aircraft for the fleet to take the strain off using the current mission-capable E-6 aircraft.

+“The training flights expose mission aircraft to significant wear-and-tear and impact their readiness and availability,” said Capt.
+Adam Scott, PMA-271 program manager.
+“This is a great chance to work with the United Kingdom and bring a much-needed aircraft to the fleet.”

 |Date Taken: